 Julie L. Rogers Sabbatical Program

-- Increasing the likelihood of successful transitions when long‐serving leaders decide to move on.
+Sabbaticals also provide an opportunity to strengthen the capacity of other leaders within an organization, increasing the likelihood of successful transitions when long-serving executives decide to move on.

-To learn more about the Sabbatical Program, contact Maegan Scott at email@example.com.
+To learn more about the sabbatical program, please contact Karen FitzGerald at kfitzgerald(at)meyerfdn.org.